Together we can bring hope through music.

 Although the language of music may be unique to each people group, the expression is universal, giving voice to all who have a story to tell.
 In many situations we have seen it bring hope to the hopeless, reconciliation in places of conflict, and a sense of belonging, restoring routes and identity to those lost in the melee of situations beyond their control.

 Voices from the Nations Charity seeks to promote creative expressions, and honour artists, musicians and their stories.
 By giving them a voice and encouraging their God given gifts, not only can we learn from their unique perspectives but through the sales of recordings we can help them with funding homegrown ideas which can help transform the lives of the most vulnerable.
+100% of sales support these projects.

 The Tanzania Story:-